Stuffed Portobello mushrooms with a thick beef mince ragu loaded with bacon & mozzarella cheese are easy to make & are a treat for everyone!

 - Parmesan Cheese For Garnish

-- Dice the bacon and add it to a medium pan and cook for 5-6 minutes.
+- Dice the bacon and add it to a 28cm or 11" frying pan and cook for 5-6 minutes.

 - Remove the stalks from the mushrooms and finely dice.

-- Add in the diced mushroom stalks, diced onion and garlic and cook for 5 more minutes.
+- Add the diced mushroom stalks, diced onion and garlic to the pan and cook for 5 more minutes.